Ron Lindemann ~ My Story by Cecilia Lindemann

 Every three months Ron would have a CAT scan of the chest.
 We thought all was well, but in June of 2007 we were told that what was thought to be scar tissue was getting bigger.
 Ron underwent a biopsy of the pleura which is the covering of the lungs.
 The doctor called our home on July 4th 2007 to say that Ron had stage IV cancer.
 It was very bad news.
 We were told…you have six months to a year to live.

-So sad !
+So sad!
 He still looks the same, feels the same, but life is never the same.
-We complete a Will and he decides to donate his body to Washington University Medical School.
+We completed a Will and he decided to donate his body to Washington University Medical School.

 Ron receives all of the chemotherapy drugs that are approved by the FDA for lung cancer—none work for him.
 He also has many radiation treatments and uses strong medication for pain control.
 He requires many blood transfusions to keep going.

 We do keep going and make the best of the life we have together.
 Cancer makes you very very tired so we joke and live life between naps.
 Before the “ big C” I had never seen Ron take a nap.
 One of the best things we did was join a newly formed lung cancer support group at The Wellness Community where we were able to exchange hospital and doctor information with other lung cancer patients.
 It was a helpful experience, but so sad when your new friends become too sick to come back.
 I remember one time saying that I was very fortunate not to have been sick much.
 I could only relate by being sick with the flu.
 Someone spoke up and said, “think about having the flu for three years!!”.